sallydabbah/vuejs-assignment/README.md

 notes:
 *I highly recommend using Atom and download the package : language-vue , it will color the code and make it more readable. you can install it here : https://atom.io/
+* you can also download Vetur extension in vscode , it will do the same thing as Atom.